How to Ask the IRS for More Time to File Your Tax Return

 In most cases, it's a simple matter of filing just one form

-Despite the due date falling on April 15, you don't absolutely have to file your tax return with the IRS by mid-April each year.
-The IRS will obligingly move this deadline back for you by six months.
+Despite the due date falling on April 15, you don't have to file your tax return with the Internal Revenue Service (IRS) by mid-April each year.
+The IRS is willing to move this deadline back for you by six months.
 All you have to do is ask.

 The Old Procedure vs. the New Procedure

 That procedure is much more simple now.
-Your initial request for an automatic extension of time will grant you the same extra six months to file your taxes—the same length of extension that used to require two separate requests.
+Your initial request for an automatic extension of time will grant you an extra six months to file your taxes—the same length of extension that used to require two separate requests.
 Keep in mind, under the current procedure, that first extension request is your only chance to ask for a bit of a reprieve.